ishumann/AWS-Practice/serverless-app/serverless-app-instructions.md

 1. Add the table name to line 6 of the ProcessOrderFunction function code
 2. Go to SQS and configure a Lambd trigger and specify the ProcessOrderFunction
 3. Check the DynamoDB table to see if the first test event was processed
 4. Test using the CLI.
-Using CloudShell create a file named `input.json` with the following contents
+Using CloudShell create a file named `input.json` with the following contents.

 ```json
 {